-March is B Corp month, a celebration of sustainable and socially responsible brands doing business a better way across the world.
-From artisan studios like us, to big companies like Patagonia and iconic brands like Ben & Jerry's, we’re joining in sharing why we’re a certified B Corp and what you can do to contribute to an economy that works for everyone.
+March is B Corp month, a celebration of sustainable and socially responsible brands doing business in a better way across the world.
+From big companies like Patagonia and iconic brands like Ben & Jerry's, we’re joining in to share why we’re a certified B Corp and what you can do to contribute to an economy that works for everyone.

 But first, you may be wondering… what is a B Corp anyways?
 Can just any brand say they’re a B Corp?
 The short answer is nope!